Government & Public Safety11 min read

 Hawaii-Specific Exam Tips

-• Must be maintained for all acts
+• Required for all notarial acts (HRS 456-15)

-2. Understand Attorney General Administration
+3. Understand Attorney General Administration

-Hawaii is unique in administration:
+Hawaii is unusual in administration:

-• Know this for the exam
+• Know this distinction for the exam

 4. Key Numbers to Remember